 Avascular necrosis (AVN) is the death of bone tissue due to a lack of blood supply.
 AVN of the femoral head is a common complication in patients with sickle cell disease (SCD).
 Sickle cell disease (SCD) is complicated by widespread tissue and organ damage, including avascular necrosis (AVN) of the bones.
 Common sites of AVN include the shoulders, knees and hips, which often causes severe pain and limited joint function, leading to surgical treatment.
 Although common, the prevalence of symptomatic AVN and optimal management for this disease has not been well defined.

 Many people have no symptoms in the early stages of avascular necrosis.
 As the condition worsens, your affected joint might hurt only when you put weight on it.
 Eventually, you might feel the pain even when you’re lying down.

 Pain can be mild or severe and usually develops gradually.
 Pain associated with avascular necrosis of the hip might center on the groin, thigh or buttock.
 Besides the hip, the areas likely to be affected are the shoulder, knee, hand and foot.

-Some people develop avascular necrosis on both sides (bilaterally) — such as in both hips or in both knees.
+Some people develop avascular necrosis on both sides (bilaterally) — such as in both hips or in both knees or both shoulders.